ripsawridge/site/site/contents/_cma/2006/shorts.md

 Little benches appear on the trail now and then.
 May, 2006.

 {% image /cmaimages/2006/192371.jpg %}
 The Wetterstein Range in clouds.
-Taken from Der Wank, May 2006.
+Taken from Wank, May 2006.

 {% image /cmaimages/2006/192370.jpg %}
-A nice meadow on the way down from a morning hike of Der Wank.
+A nice meadow on the way down from a morning hike of Wank.

 ### Setzberg Hike
 _April 21, 2006_